bakerb845/xcloc/Home.md

 - [HDF5](https://support.hdfgroup.org/HDF5/)
 - [libxml2](http://xmlsoft.org/)

-Optionally, it will help to have
+Optionally, for compiling the unit tests, one much also build

 - [libiscl](https://github.com/bakerb845/libiscl)
 - [sacio](https://github.com/bakerb845/sacio)

-which will eventually be incorporated as submodules.
+However, these will eventually become project submodules and wrangled into the CMake.